Some women just know that they’re going to have twins.

 As you read down this list, remember that pregnancy affects every woman differently, and you might experience some, all or even none of the below symptoms as you go through the different stages.

-This is the one of the first signs of twin pregnancy that the majority of women will experience, and the one that will probably push them into suspecting that they might be carrying twins.
+This is the one of the first signs you are pregnant with twins that the majority of women will experience, and the one that will probably push them into suspecting that they might be carrying twins.
 After all, it is an incredibly noticeable sign!

 If you’re experiencing bloating that makes you look further along than you are, parents or friends have commented along those same sort of lines, or you just feel like you’re getting bigger faster than you’d have expected, then it’s possible you’re carrying twins.